Communication Methods page

 The following the communication tools that should be present on every project.
 With so many options, it important to pick the correct technology for the type of interaction you expect.
 Immediacy (as in how quickly you need a response) is the governing attribute for each tool.
 Below are a list of common tools used in today’s workplace in order from least immediate to most immediate.

 When deciding what tool to use, start at the top — it is the most respectful of your recipient’s time.
 Most communications are informational in nature and should be documented (like in a wiki) or emailed.
-If using email to ask a question or to get a response, follow the business writing principles outlined below.
+If using email to ask a question or to get a response, follow the business writing principles outlined in Effective Communication.

 Understanding each method